Haloa at Hoopili

 No analysis available

-Looked for 'hotel rental pool', 'hotel rental program', or hotel brand names; none were found.
-Because there is no evidence STRs are allowed, hotel rental pool participation is marked false.
+Looked for 'hotel rental pool', 'hotel rental program', or hotel-managed rental language; none were present.
+As STRs are not indicated as allowed, hotel-pool participation is set to false.

 No analysis available